Mickey Singh

-Early life

-Born in Hoshiarpur, Punjab, India, into a Punjabi family, Singh began singing at the age of 3.
-At the age of 13, Singh attended Heritage High School.
-He moved to New York City, United States at the same age.

-At the age of 15, he began work in a local music studio to learn sound design and mixing.
-During this time, he continued listening to Bollywood music which inspired him to sing Hindi songs later on into his career.

 Career

 2012–2014

 In 2012, he released a Punjabi remix of "Birthday Cake", with vocals by Singh and Amar Sandhu.
 Shortly after, in December 2012, he released a remake of Rahat Fateh Ali Khan's Akhiyan with his own blend of western music and Punjabi vocals.
 On July 22, 2013, he released the mixtape Mick's Tape which included ten songs that incorporated a blend of western sounds and Indian vocals.
 His Mick's Tape Tour spread across 50 cities in North America.

 Bad Girl was the first music video from the mixtape.
 At present, it has received over 22 million views breaking Mickey Singh into the Urban Desi scene.
 The single was recognized as a must have in your Punjabi workout playlist by Women's Health magazine in December 2014.

 The second song from the EP which has a music video is titled "In Love" featured Mickey Singh alongside Pakistani teenage artist Asim Azhar.